tkarakai-gto/notes/docker_notes.md

 ### Stacks

-* Represents stacks of servies, networks and volumes, kind of compose files for Swarms.
+* Represents stacks of services, networks and volumes, kind of compose files for Swarms.
 In fact Stacks accepts compose files as its input.
 * Compose file has to be version 3 or higher
 * Added in v1.13
 * 1 Stack is for 1 Swarm